Repost: 01 December 2016

 9. OD on vegetables.
 Most parties do have a veggie tray.
 Eat as much as you want.
 If they don’t refer to #2 until you can get home and get some real food with some nutritional value.

 10. Separate how you are feeling to your internal cues for hunger.
 Holidays with family and friends (especially family) can be very stressful.
 You do not need to punish yourself for the behavior of others.
 Do not use food to self medicate.
-Eat if you are hungry (OD on veggies) but don’t eat to just eat.
+Eat if you are hungry (OD on veggies) but don’t eat because it was put in front of you.

-Anyone can survive the smorgasbord of holiday treats that are presented in front of us, but a better option is to go in with a few solid strategies in mind, so that when temptation does present itself you are prepared.
-You don’t want to simply be ‘surviving’ the holidays, you want to be able to thrive and move towards your fitness goals.
+Anyone can survive the smorgasbord of holiday treats available during this time of year, by going in with a few solid strategies in mind, so that when temptation does present itself you are prepared.
+You don’t want to simply be ‘surviving’ the holidays, you want to be able to thrive, enjoy and move towards your fitness goals.

 Remember: There is no shortage of food available, at this time of year, or any other; so you don’t have to eat it all today.